rama7993/c360-docs/docs/crm/account.md

 ## 👁️ Viewing Account Details

-Click a Account's name to open the **Account Detail** page.
+Click on an Account's name to open the **Account Detail** page.
 From here you can:

 - Edit Account info
 - Change the **Owner**